react-cosmos/react-cosmos/NEXT.md

 > File name conventions can be configured using the `fixturesDir` and `fixtureFileSuffix` options.

-Notes:

-- **IMPORTANT:** Fixture files must be placed in the `src` directory when using Create React App, in order for Cosmos to bundle in the exact same environment as Create React App's.
+**IMPORTANT:** Fixture files must be placed in the `src` directory when using Create React App, in order for Cosmos to bundle in the exact same environment as Create React App's.

 ## Decorators

-Wrapping components inside fixtures is now easy, but can become repetitive. _Decorators_ can be used to apply one or more component wrappers to a group of fixtures automatically.
+Wrapping components inside JSX fixtures is easy, but can become repetitive. _Decorators_ can be used to apply one or more component wrappers to a group of fixtures automatically.

 A `cosmos.decorator` file looks like this: